seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 #### Lemma 4.4 - 4.7

+These four lemmas are used for Lemma 4.8, i.e. to show that $f_j(r)$ has the same sign as $P_j(iu)$ for sufficiently large $d$ and for certain range of $u$.
+The proofs are elementary but technical, so I'll only state the results here without further "digestion".

 Let $U = 1 + \epsilon / 2$, $\delta = u - 1$, and $\eta + 1 + u$.

 > **Lemma 4.4.** There are absolute constants $c, C > 0$ such that, for every $\lambda > 0$, $u > -1$ satisfying $\lambda(1 + u) \ge 1$, and $T \in \mathbb{R}$, we have